What are Neupogen and Neulasta?

 Having G-CSF means that your white blood cell counts go back to normal more quickly.
 So you are at risk of infection for a shorter time.
-This is very important if you are having quite a strong chemotherapy regimen.
+This is very important if you are having chemotherapy that is likely affect your blood counts severely.
 It is also helpful if your white counts are a little slow to recover on their own.

 Doctors use G-CSF as part of high dose chemotherapy in people who are at high risk of their cancer or leukaemia coming back.
 You may also have this treatment if you have had regular and serious infections during a course of chemotherapy.
 But it isn't used routinely during most chemotherapy courses because we don't know for sure that it is helpful.

 G-CSF is a natural substance made by the body.
 It is now possible to make G-CSF in the laboratory, so it is now available as a drug.
 The drug isn't made directly from blood or blood products.

 Generally you have G-CSF as a daily injection.
 But you have pegylated G-CSF as a single injection.
 The drug is surrounded by a fatty capsule.
 So it is released into the body more slowly.

 We have more information about how chemotherapy affects your blood and bone marrow.

 Question about cancer?
 Contact our information nurse team